itskrishn/python_prgm/README.md

 # python_prgm
-Learning process

 Hello People!
-I am Shubham, I am keen interest in becoming a programmer.
+I am Shubham, I have keen interest in becoming a programmer.
 On this respository, I am learning to use GitHub.